Now that’s not a pretentious blog post title or anything…..

 My other work where rape is — must realistically be — implicit is Shard & Shield.

 Rape as Backstory

-So this was going to be tougher for several reasons, not least of which was that the victims are male (which, as Sophia McDougall points out in the post mentioned, is comparatively rare in fiction and carries its own SmartCart of emotional baggage).
+So this was going to be tougher for several reasons, not least of which was that the victims are male (which, as Sophia McDougall points out in “The Rape of James Bond,” is comparatively rare in fiction and carries its own SmartCart of emotional baggage).

 Two prominent characters are Shianan and Luca.
 Originally, both had rape in their backstory, nearly invisible in the narrative but present.
 Why?
 It was statistically likely and therefore arguably necessary for realism.
 (But not necessarily for the story, so hang on a bit.)

 Luca is a slave, in a Greco-Roman style of slavery, which makes him exceptionally vulnerable even before we know he belonged to a sadistic cult leader.
 I didn’t need to go into detail; we can assume he suffered sexual abuse.
 He never speaks of it, and a casual reader might never consciously realize it happened, but it informs his decisions and how he views his world.